gramework/gramework/docs/README.md

 ```

 ### Using dynamic handlers, example 2.
 Simple FastHTTP-compatible handlers.
-This example shows you how to migrate from fasthttp to gramework
+This example demonstrates how to migrate from fasthttp to gramework
-without rewriting all your handlers.
+without rewriting your handlers.

 ```go
 package main